bbauska/JS-svg/README.md

 paper.moveTo(500, 500);
 </pre>

-The composition we're keeping deliberately simple so that we can give more focus to the filter effect.
+<p>The composition we're keeping deliberately simple so that we can give
+more focus to the filter effect.
 We'll initialize this next and add the first primitive to the chain: feTurbulence.
-This will form the basis of the paper grain texture.
+This will form the basis of the paper grain texture.</p>

 <pre>
 // <i>Initialize the filter.</i>